gradio-app/groovy/README.md

 <img src="https://github.com/user-attachments/assets/49d40a48-3c73-4911-8033-250cfa7aafd4" width=400>
 </p>

 Groovy is a Python-to-JavaScript transpiler, meaning that it converts Python functions to their JavaScript equivalents.
 It is used in the [Gradio](https://gradio.app) library, so that developers can write functions in Python and have them run as fast as client-side JavaScript ⚡.
-Instead of aiming for full coverage of Python features, Grompy prioritizes **clear error reporting** for unsupported Python code, making it easier for developers to modify their functions accordingly.
+Instead of aiming for full coverage of Python features, groovy prioritizes **clear error reporting** for unsupported Python code, making it easier for developers to modify their functions accordingly.

 ### 🚀 Features
 - Converts simple Python functions into JavaScript equivalents.